misharash/misharash.github.io/index.md

 ## Research Interests

 I am highly interested in astrophysics.

 I have experience in compact object, plasma, high-energy and am acquainted with conducting and analyzing numerical simulations (see [Research](research) for more details).

-I am also excited about cosmology and analytical methods.
+I am excited about cosmology and analytical methods.
 Another field of my interest are principles of quantum theory.

 ## References